mnadjit/notes/tech⚙️/education🎓/courses📓/AWS_Solution_Arch_Assoc_SAA-C03/Udemy/08_DNS_Caching_Performance_Optimization.md

 - HTTP and HTTPS
 *Origin Protocol*

-**SNI**: Multiple certificates with different domain names associated with one IP address
+**SNI**: With SNI, multiple TLS certificates with different domain names can share a single IP address.

 # Lambda@Edge
 #lambda_at_edge